What is Counseling?

 A personal counselor can help you figure out ways to best cope with life problems, and find constructive ways to deal with situations that may be beyond your control.

 A counselor will listen without criticism, and will keep what you say confidential, with a few exceptions.
 For more information about confidentiality of your records, please visist our site on confidentiality.
 All the personal counselors at CAPS subscribe to the Code of Ethics of the American Psychological Association and are required by the State of California to maintain strict client confidentiality.

-Come to CAPS in Administration Building, Room 201, to vent, gain different perspectives, and to learn more about yourself.
+Come to CAPS in Student Wellness Center, Room 300B, to vent, gain different perspectives, and to learn more about yourself.
 If your academics are negatively impacted, we also have educational counselors who may help with your educational performance, time management skills, etc. Please call 408-924-5910 for more information or to make an appointment with an educational counselor.